Jianglin954/Awesome-papers-in-the-fileds-of-CV-ML-PR-DM/README.md

 Notes: This paper proposes **Graph Learning-Convolutional Network (GLCN)** for semi-supervised task, which integrates both graph learning and graph convolution in a unified network architecture such that both given and estimated labels are incorporated to provide weakly supervised information for graph structure refinement.
 The graph learning function is similar to [GAT](https://arxiv.org/abs/1710.10903) and the graph learning loss is similar to [CAN](https://dl.acm.org/doi/pdf/10.1145/2623330.2623726).
 The graph learned in the sense of probability is dense and lack sparse structure.

 1. **Large Scale Graph Learning from Smooth Signals.** *Vassilis Kalofolias et al, ICLR 2019.*  [[PDF]](https://arxiv.org/pdf/1710.05654.pdf) [[Author]](https://scholar.google.ch/citations?user=Bz1RQ8MAAAAJ&hl=en)
 Notes: This papers uses approximate nearest neighbor techniques for large scale graph learning from smooth signals.
+Also refer to [paper](http://proceedings.mlr.press/v51/kalofolias16.pdf).

 1. **Learning Discrete Structures for Graph Neural Networks.** *Luca Franceschi et al, ICML 2019.*  [[PDF]](http://proceedings.mlr.press/v97/franceschi19a/franceschi19a.pdf) [[Author]](https://scholar.google.com/citations?user=NCls8VMAAAAJ&hl=en&oi=ao)
 Notes: This paper proposes **Learning Discrete Structures (LDS)** to learn the graph structure and the parameters of GCNs by approximately solving a bilevel program that learns a discrete probability distribution of the edges of the graph.
 Given two objective functions $F$ and $L$, the outer and inner objectives, and two sets of variables, $\theta \in \mathcal{R}^{m}$ and $\omega \in \mathcal{R}^{d}$, the outer and inner variables, a **Bilevel Program** is given by: $\min_{\theta, \omega_{\theta}}F(\omega_{\theta}, \theta)$ such that $\omega_{\theta} \in \arg \min_{\omega} L(\omega, \theta)$.
 LDS only works in the transductive setting and the graph topology learned cannot be controlled due to the sampling strategy.